liuzhousi/FPGC4/README.md

 ### Performance
 Because current computers are so complex, it would be unfeasible for me, with no prior hardware design experience, to design a fast computer that will eventually run Windows or Linux.
 So I focused more on PCs and game consoles from around 1980, like the Commodore 64 and Nintendo Entertainment System (NES), since those are a lot less complex than the ones we have now.
 Using an FPGA from somewhere around 2010 built on a 60nm process instead of a few um process from the 1980's, allows me to add some features that were not usual in the 1980's.
 So instead of an 8 bit CPU architecture, I chose for an 32 bit architecture, so I can add more stuff in each instruction, vastly increasing the throughput of the CPU.
 The FPGA also allows me to use a 25MHz clock instead of a 1MHz CPU like the Commodore 64 uses.
 My FPGA board also has a 32MiB SDRAM chip, which is a huge amount of memory compared to something like a Commodore 64 or NES.
 Furthermore, the 32 bit architecture allowed me to have a huge address space (currently 0.5GiB).
 It is important to note that because of the way I designed the architecture of the CPU and MU (Memory Unit), it is impossible to use pipelining to increase the performance.
 Complex tricks like pipelining and branch prediction were never the goal of this project and therefore will probably never be implemented.

-So as a performance reference, one should expect something similar to a beefed up Commodore 64 or NES.
+So as a performance reference, one should expect something similar to a Commodore 64 or NES.

 ### FPGA Board
 There are different FPGA chips from different vendors, and there are many different development boards.
 The one I chose for this project is the [Cyclone IV EP4CE15 Core Board with 32MiB SDRAM from QMtech from Aliexpress](https://www.aliexpress.com/i/32949281189.html).
 The old revision of this board uses SDRAM from Micron.
 This old revision is the board I initially designed this project for.
 The newer revision uses Winbond SDRAM.
-I assume this newer revision is still compatible, however I have not verified yet.
-Eventually (when all components for the PCB have arrived from China) I will switch to this newer revision and test the compatibility with my SDRAM controller.
+I currently use the newer revision board and the Winbond chip is completely compatible with my SDRAM controller.

 ## Hardware description <a name="hardwareDesc"></a>